danishhan/kay/README.md

 All-purpose flour, granulated sugar, baking powder, baking soda, eggs, milk, vegetable oil, vanilla extract.
 (Made from scratch, all locally sourced ingredients)

 Programs:
-No cake workshop or decoration classes
+No bake workshop or baking classes
-No loyalty program (will soon be implemented)
-No refunds and returns
+No loyalty program (will soon be implemented) no refunds and returns

 Promotions:
 [danish Spree] danish pastry 30% off (End at 7th februaru)